jenhausu/3rd-Party-Library-for-iOS/README.md

 * [YIPopupTextView](https://github.com/inamiy/YIPopupTextView) : facebook's post-like input text view for iOS.
 * [KNSemiModalViewController](https://github.com/kentnguyen/KNSemiModalViewController) : UIViewController+KNSemiModal is an effort to make a replica of semi-modal view with pushed-back stacked animation found in the beautiful Park Guides by National Geographic app.
 * [BLKFlexibleHeightBar](https://github.com/bryankeller/BLKFlexibleHeightBar) : Create condensing header bars like those seen in the Facebook, Square Cash, and Safari iOS apps.
+* [APDynamicHeaderTableViewController](https://github.com/aaronpang/APDynamicHeaderTableViewController) : A simple recreation of the header in the Instagram table view.
 * [iOS-Swift-Circular-Progress-View](https://github.com/wltrup/iOS-Swift-Circular-Progress-View) : A customisable Swift class for a progress view similar to what the Apple Watch has.
 * [JBWatchActivityIndicator](https://github.com/mikeswanson/JBWatchActivityIndicator) : An easy way to generate activity indicator images for Apple Watch
 * [DKNightVersion](https://github.com/Draveness/DKNightVersion) : DKNightVersion is a lightweight iOS framework adding night mode to your iOS app.